Best Music Festivals in Europe 2026

 Line-up Highlights: Lewis Capaldi, Sombr, Twenty One Pilots, Florence + The Machine, Bring Me The Horizon

-Sziget Festival has always stood apart thanks to its unique setting a five-day celebration combining the freedom of a camping festival with the energy of a city break, all set on an island in the middle of Budapest.
+Sziget Festival has always stood apart thanks to its unique setting: a five-day celebration that combines the freedom of a camping festival with the energy of a city break, all on an island in the heart of Budapest.
 With the announcement of its second wave of artists, the 2026 lineup has shifted from feeling like a solid European offering to one of the strongest of the summer, elevating its status among the season’s must-visit events.
-The scale and variety remain a key part of Sziget’s appeal, allowing attendees to explore everything from major headline sets to unexpected discoveries across the site.
-I’ve now been six times, and if the quality of Sziget stays this strong, I can easily see that number continuing to grow.
+The scale and variety remain a key part of Sziget’s appeal, allowing attendees to explore everything from major headline sets to unexpected discoveries across the site and the city.
+NMM team have now been over six times, and if Sziget continues to deliver at this level, it’s easy to see that number growing even further.

 All Points East